 - SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 *Note: This article was originally written in April of 2016, and it refers to some articles by SAP earlier than this.
-However, the article has been updated as of August of 2019, and it is applicable several years later.
+However, the article has been updated as of February 2020, and it is applicable several years later.

 The History of HANA

-SAP has promoted HANA has run far faster than any alternative database, and this principally means HANA vs. Oracle.
+SAP has promoted HANA and has run far faster than any alternative database, which principally means HANA vs. Oracle.

-This has been the logic that it has used for why SAP would not port new applications, like S/4 (SAP’s new ERP system) to Oracle. (as Oracle has the largest market share of supporting SAP applications, although SAP also is targeting IBM and SQL Server)
+This has been the logic used for why SAP would not port new applications, like S/4 (SAP’s new ERP system) to Oracle. (as Oracle has the largest market share of supporting SAP applications, although SAP also is targeting IBM and SQL Server)

 This contention has few independent parties even investigating this issue.